 SCROLL DOWN FOR IMAGES.

-A late addition to this gallery is two covers and some pages from a weekly tabloid, The Tabloid News, published in Philadelphia by a Walter Gold.
-Both issues are from 1933.
+A late addition to this gallery are covers and some pages from two weekly tabloids – The Tabloid News and The Graphic News published in Philadelphia by a Walter Gold.
+All issues are from 1933.
 We have added, as well, covers of four issues of Washington Brevities, edited by Donald F. Tracy and published by C. C. Rumold in the Victor Building in Washington, D.C.

 CLICK ON IMAGE TO ENLARGE; DATE OF PUBLICATION WILL APPEAR IN IMAGE VIEWER